MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps-2.md

    Gets the error details from a Dataverse Web API HTTP response exception.

    .DESCRIPTION
-   The Get-Error-Details function takes an exception object from the pipeline and extracts the status code, error code, and error message from it.
+   The Get-ErrorDetails function takes an exception object from the pipeline and extracts the status code, error code, and error message from it.
    It assumes that the exception object is of type Microsoft.PowerShell.Commands.HttpResponseException and that the error details are in JSON format.
    It returns a custom object with the status code, error code, and error message as properties.